-- Minimum Questions for Opt-in Forms: It might appear convincing to you to ask multiple questions in the opt-in forms, as it shows your level of interest in the audience.
-But answering too many questions can become repelling for the audience and hence they might lose interest half-way.
-Completing an opt-in comes in the form of time investment from the reader’s end, and rarely anyone would like to invest so much time at first instance.
-Even there are enough data out there to prove that less-info section in opt-in forms has a positive impact on conversion.
+Minimum Questions for Opt-in Forms: It might appear convincing to you to ask multiple questions in the opt-in forms, as it shows your level of interest in the audience.
+But answering too many questions can become repelling for the audience and hence they might lose interest halfway.
+Completing an opt-in comes in the form of time investment from the reader's end, and rarely anyone would like to invest so much time at first instance.
+Even there are enough data out there to prove that the less-info section in opt-in forms has a positive impact on conversion.
 Also, the number of questions is inversely proportional to the conversion rate.

 As per a study conducted by Dan Zarella, the conversion rate increases by 50% if the number of questions is limited to 3 to 4.
 Similarly, as per a report published by ImageScape, when the number of sections was reduced to 4 from 11, the conversion rate boosted to 120%.